 I cleaned it well and scuffed it up to be sure it was ready.
 This new product is a liquid wood that you paint on and then can stain just like you do bare wood.
 The graining tools can be used to simulate grain before staining, giving you the texture you would see if it were real grain.
 It's quite amazing to say the least.

-I filmed the steps for my membership site, so I’ll share it here for you too.
+I filmed the steps for my membership site, Furniture Flipping Blueprint, so I'll share it here for you too.

 After I was happy with how the "grain" looked, I took a brush and lightly ran over the whole top to knock down any high peaks and give a smoother grain look.